niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 ### 5.7.1 Recommendation for approval

-- The NBAC or NTAC, and the repository maintainers, SHOULD review the designated branch and make final adjustments as needed.
+- The NBAC or NTAC, and the repository maintainers, SHOULD review the WD and make final adjustments as needed.
-- The NBAC or NTAC SHOULD decide via lazy consensus when the designated branch is ready to recommend to the PGB as a Project Specification Draft.
+- The NBAC or NTAC SHOULD decide via lazy consensus when the WD is ready to recommend to the PGB as a Project Specification Draft.
-- The NBAC or NTAC SHOULD decide via a Full Majority Vote if they wish to hold a public review of the draft once approved.
+- The NBAC or NTAC SHOULD decide via lazy consensus if they wish to hold a public review of the draft once approved.
 - The NBAC or NTAC SHOULD notify the PGB on the [PGB mailing list](mailto:niemopen-pgb@lists.oasis-open.org) of their recommendations for a PSD and, if applicable, a public review.
-This should include:
+This notification should include:
   - title, version, and GitHub "Download ZIP" link
-  - comment resolution log CSV if applicable (a public review has already been held)
+  - comment resolution log CSV if applicable (if a public review has already been held)

 ### 5.7.2 Approval process

 - The PGB SHOULD notify the NIEMOpen community via the [project mailing list](mailto:niemopen@lists.oasis-open.org) at least 14 days in advance once they have decided to are ready to initiate a PGB vote or consensus call on the nominated PSD.
-- The PGB SHOULD meet or hold a call for objections to approve the recommendation for PSD.
+- The PGB SHOULD meet or hold a call for objections via a [poll](https://lists.oasis-open-projects.org/g/niemopen-pgb/addpoll) to approve the recommendation for PSD.
 - Once approved, the PGB SHOULD submit a request to an OASIS admin to [publish the PSD](https://www.oasis-open.org/form-publish-a-draft-document/) or, if applicable, to [publish the PSD with a first public review](https://www.oasis-open.org/form-request-a-first-public-review/).

 ### 5.7.3 Follow-up responsibilities

-- Maintainers SHOULD add the appropriate tag (e.g., `6.0-psd01`) to the commit once the draft has been finalized and published to ensure there are no non-material changes required during the publication.
+- Maintainers SHOULD add the appropriate tag (e.g., `6.0-psd01`) to the commit once the draft has been finalized and published by OASIS admin to ensure there are no non-material changes required during the publication.
 - Maintainers SHOULD publish the commit on the `dev` branch as a GitHub draft release.

 The PSD approval process will iterate until there are no further material changes left to be made to the draft.

 ## 5.8 Approving a Project Specification

-Once the TSCs resolved feedback on the PSD and prepared the necessary artifacts:
+Once the TSCs have resolved feedback on the PSD and have prepared the necessary artifacts:

 ### 5.8.1 Recommendation for approval